sgfdevs/sgf.dev/README.md

 ![](https://mykebates.blob.core.windows.net/towk/sgfdevs/install_1.png)

 - Enter in the connection details for your local database.
-If you do not have a SQL/SQLExpress server to connect to you can select SQL CE
+If you do not have a SQL/SQLExpress server to connect to you can select SQL CE.

 ![](https://mykebates.blob.core.windows.net/towk/sgfdevs/install_2.png)